Von-tech/holbertonschool-unity/0x08-unity-audio/README.md

 # 0x08.
 Unity - Audio
 ## Resources :books:

+### Files
+You can find the executable file for this project here &rarr; [https://drive.google.com/drive/u/0/folders/1e0CegtbUQ6we1fBU09RIVPcnhW4hIuMz](https://drive.google.com/drive/u/0/folders/1e0CegtbUQ6we1fBU09RIVPcnhW4hIuMz)

+Aviable on Windows, Mac and Linux.
+Soon will be aviable on web using WebGL.

 ### Attributions
 The realization of this project was possible, thanks to the following resources:
 * Kenney: https://kenney.nl/